rotki/rotkicom.github.io/_posts/2019-08-03-rotkehlchen-value-vision.md

 # Conclusion

-Do **not** give in to the ease of use that some centralized services offer you in exchange for all of your financial data and a steeper price tag. **Take ownership of your financial data** today by using Rotkehlchen.
+**Do not** fall for all those centralized cointracking services that devour of your financial data and also have a rather steep price tag. **Take ownership of your financial data** today by using Rotkehlchen.

  - Get the latest version [here](https://github.com/rotkehlchenio/rotkehlchen/releases)
- - For information on actually using Rotkehlchen please check the [documentation](https://rotkehlchen.readthedocs.io/en/latest/).
+ - For information on usage and installation check out our [documentation](https://rotkehlchen.readthedocs.io/en/latest/).
+ - Read our code on [Github](https://github.com/rotkehlchenio/rotkehlchen)
  - For updates follow us on twitter:
      - [rotkehlchen](https://twitter.com/rotkehlchenio)
      - [lefterisjp](https://twitter.com/lefterisjp)